kpal81xd/docs.krunker.io/docs/files/game_logic.md

 ## Movement

 There are a few ways to create custom movement.\
-In order to override/disable Krunkers default movement, you have to use KrunkScript:
+In order to override/disable Krunker's default movement, you have to use KrunkScript:

 ```krunkscript
 # disable default behaviour on spawn: